 This blog is about the typical week of a Maths student.
 I’m currently in my fourth year, studying four modules this term in addition to working on my final-year project.
-I also volunteer as a PAL (Peer Assisted Learning) Leader, I’m one of the 4th-Year course representatives, and I work for the Department of Mathematics … Continue reading Week in the Life of a 4th-Year Maths Student
+I also volunteer as a PAL (Peer Assisted Learning) Leader, I’m one of the 4th-Year course representatives, and I work for Mathematics at Open Days. … Continue reading Week in the Life of a 4th-Year Maths Student

 Hello, I’m JJ and I’m a second year mathematics student!
 I know that starting university is a big adjustment, which is why in this blog post I will highlight all of the dynamics of studying maths which support and enable you to be a happy thriving maths student!
 I talk about everything that comes with being a maths student at York, like the community atmosphere, how you feel a part of that community, ways to get help when you need it (which you will, you’re studying maths!) and all of the positivity surrounding your studies.
 Studying can be hard-work, which is why the maths department make sure you realise you aren’t alone and ensure that you are having fun too!